 Replacement of animals with non-animal alternatives

 Novartis fully supports the replacement of animals with non-animal alternatives wherever feasible, while meeting our obligations to patients and the expectations of regulatory agencies.
-In fact, Novartis has made great strides in adopting and even creating advancements in non-animal methods for drug discovery and development from computer and cell-based culture to organ-on-a-chip technology.
-For example, our scientific team developed a new method of using brain cells cultured in the lab to replace animals when screening new therapeutic compounds for potential negative neurological side effects.
+In fact, Novartis has made great strides in adopting and even creating advancements in non-animal methods for drug discovery and development from computer and cell-based culture to organoids and organ-on-a-chip technology.
+For example, robust in vitro models aided prioritization of 2/30 compounds that subsequently demonstrated in vivo Chagas efficacy, thus reducing the number of mouse studies for Chagas disease as well as potentially other diseases in the future, and human intestinal organoids are being explored for characterizing pharmacokinetic properties of new compounds.

 Despite these advancements, there are still many areas where better understanding of disease mechanisms cannot be achieved without animals.
 The knowledge acquired through such studies is essential for the development of innovative treatments for unmet medical needs.